-Since that time, the American Medical Association, the American College of Obstetricians and Gynecologists, the American College of Radiology, the National Cancer Institute, and the National Comprehensive Cancer Network all have issued guidelines saying that all women should be eligible for screening mammograms starting at age 40.
+Since that time, the American Medical Association, the American Congress of Obstetricians and Gynecologists, the American College of Radiology, the National Cancer Institute, and the National Comprehensive Cancer Network all have issued guidelines saying that all women should be eligible for screening mammograms starting at age 40.
 In 2015, the American Cancer Society recommended that screening mammograms start at age 45.

 A study suggests that starting annual screening mammograms at age 40 would save more lives than other mammogram recommendations.
 Starting annual screening at age 40 also would lead to more false positives, according to the study.

 The research was published online on Aug.
 21, 2017 by the journal Cancer.
 Read the abstract of “Comparison of recommendations for screening mammography using CISNET models.”

 To do the study, the researchers used statistical models developed by the Cancer Intervention and Surveillance Modeling Network (CISNET) to assess the effects of three sets of screening recommendations on deaths from breast cancer:

 - screening mammograms every year from age 40 to age 84 (called annual screening)

 - screening mammograms every year from age 45 to age 54, then screening mammograms every other year from age 55 to age 79 (called hybrid screening)